HaxeFlixel/flixel-docs/documentation/02_handbook/14-neko.html.md

 #### Command line

-The basic command to compile and test the neko target:
+The basic command to compile and test the Neko target:

 ```
 lime test neko